 The two “safer” colourways are Ivory and Half-stonewashed.
 These shades will help capitalise on natural light.
 Half-stonewashed is a spin on classic white, while Ivory adds a bit of sunshine to the white palette.

-Like all Stonini wall panels, Pitted Concrete panels are lightweight, handcrafted, eco friendly and non-combustible.
+Like all decorative wall panels from Stonini, Pitted Concrete panels are lightweight, handcrafted, eco friendly and non-combustible.
 Plus, installation is simple.
 Panels can be cut to size with a panel saw with a tungsten blade and are affixed with a good industrial adhesive.